kumar11jr/leaderboard-data/README.md

 - **Configuration Files**: Customize the appearance of the leaderboard using the `config` directory, which includes images and a theme CSS file.

 For detailed instructions on accessing and utilizing the leaderboard data, please refer to the [Leaderboard Repository](https://github.com/coronasafe/leaderboard) itself.

+Additionally, you can find a template repository for organizing organizational data at [Leaderboard Org Data Template Repository](https://github.com/coronasafe/leaderboard-org-data-template/).